GoSimpleLLC/jpgAgent/README.md

     -r Integer                           : Connection retry interval (ms). (default: 30000) -t Integer                           : Job poll interval (ms). (default: 10000) -u String                            : Database user.
-    -w Integer                           : Size of the thread pool to execute tasks.
-Each job and job step can take up to a thread in the pool at once.
-                                           (default: 40)

 ### Arguments file